 Schedule work obligations

-Bear in mind that you will need to multi-task.
+Bear in mind that you will need to multi-task while Working from Home With Children.
 Looking after small children while you are focusing on an important task can certainly be overwhelming.
 In order not to disappoint your boss or let your team down, set your working hours at home the say as you would do in the office.
 For instance, dedicate 3 hours in the morning to develop vital work, and take short “breaks” if your child requires attention.
 If you develop a clear working routine, your children will with time get accustomed to your work schedule as well.
 Try to use up napping time as much as possible.
 Meaning, whenever your child has a nap, leave all domestic chores and try to do the most of the work at ease.

 Get professional assistance

 If you want to keep your professionalism at the top range, hiring help is a must.
 There are numerous ways you can take some burden off your back to do business successfully.
 You can hire a full-day nanny or have her come only in the mornings.
 Believe it or not, grandparents and other family members fall into this category as well.
 Grannies and aunties who come one or two hours per day will immensely help you finish off some crucial work.
 Help will surely be in hand especially if you need to go through some serious and important legal documents that involve third parties.
 If you simply can’t find time to analyse all the documentation on your own, you should hire some commercial litigation lawyers that will give your professional assistant and help you finish your work on time.

 Embrace independent play